Erik Schumann, violin

 certainly “one of the most exciting string quartets of the present day” (Fono Forum)

 The Schumann Quartet has reached a stage where anything is possible, because it has dispensed with certainties.
 This also has consequences for audiences, which from one concert to the next have to be prepared for all eventualities: “A work really develops only in a live performance,” the quartet says.
 “That is 'the real thing', because we ourselves never know what will happen.
 On the stage, all imitation disappears, and you automatically become honest with yourself.
 Then you can create a bond with the audience – communicate with it in music.”
-This live situation will gain an added energy in the near future: Sabine Meyer, Menahem Pressler and Anna Lucia Richter are among the quartet's current partners.
+This live situation will gain an added energy in the near future: Albrecht Mayer, Menahem Pressler, Kit Armstrong, Anna Vinnitskaya and Anna Lucia Richter are among the quartet's current partners.

-The three brothers, Mark, Erik and Ken Schumann, have been playing together since their earliest childhood.
-In 2012, they were joined by violist Liisa Randalu, who was born in the Estonian capital, Tallinn, and grew up in Karlsruhe, Germany.
-Those who experience the quartet in performance often remark on the strong connection between its members.
-The four musicians enjoy the way they communicate without words: how a single look suffices to convey how a particular member wants to play a particular passage.
+The three brothers Mark, Erik and Ken Schumann have been playing together since their earliest childhood – meanwhile violist Veit Hertenstein completes the quartet.
+The four musicians enjoy the way they communicate without words.
 Although the individual personalities clearly manifest themselves, a common space arises in every musical work in a process of spiritual metamorphosis.
-The quartet's openness and curiosity may be partly the result of the formative influence of teachers such as Eberhard Feltz, the Alban Berg Quartet, or partners such as Menahem Pressler.
+The quartet's openness and curiosity may be partly the result of the formative influence exerted on it by teachers such as Eberhard Feltz, the Alban Berg Quartet, or partners such as Menahem Pressler.

-Teachers and musical partners, prestigious prizes, CD releases – it is always tempting to speculate on what factors have led to many people viewing the Schumann Quartet as one of the best in the world.
+Awards, CD releases – it is always tempting to speculate on what factors have led to many people viewing the Schumann Quartet as one of the best in the world.
 But the four musicians themselves regard these stages more as encounters, as a confirmation of the path they have taken.
 They feel that their musical development over the past two years represents a quantum leap.
 “We really want to take things to extremes, to see how far the excitement and our spontaneity as a group take us,” says Ken Schumann, the middle of the three Schumann brothers.
-They charmingly sidestep any attempt to categorize their sound, approach or style, and let the concerts speak for themselves.
+They charmingly sidestep any attempt to categorise their sound, approach or style, and let the concerts speak for themselves.

 Quotes taken from an interview with journalists from the classical music magazine VAN (van-magazin.de)